Contact us for:

 The options for dentures are numerous!
 Traditionally the standard option for dentures is the conventional full dentures, where all of your teeth are removed, and the tissues are given time to re-heal before new dentures are placed in, leaving the patient without teeth sometimes for up to a couple months.
 Another option available today is called immediate dentures, these dentures are placed in the patient’s mouth immediately after the removal of their teeth leaving you with no time without teeth, but also require a follow-up visit to reshape your dentures as your jaw heals.
 If not all the teeth need removed partial dentures would be an option.
 These are very similar to bridges but are not mounted permanently in the mouth allowing for removal as needed.

-Extractions are fairly self-explanatory, these are performed when a troublesome tooth is in need of being removed, whether it be wisdom teeth, impacted teeth, or any other problem causing teeth.
+Tooth extractions are fairly self-explanatory, these are performed when a troublesome tooth is in need of being removed, whether it be wisdom teeth, impacted teeth, or any other problem causing teeth.
 The gum tissue surrounding the problem tooth is cut until the tooth is revealed and then the tooth is wriggled back and forth until it comes out.
 In some cases the teeth are in so tight they require being broken and removed piece by piece.
 Understandably, this can be rough on one’s mouth and certainly requires rest and recuperation, often limiting one’s food intake to soft foods for a few days post-surgery.
+Fortunately, the wisdom tooth extraction procedure is fairly simple and straightforward, with minimal recovery time.

 Root Canals are probably the most feared and least understood dental procedure.
 A root canal is necessary when the nerves at the bottom of the tooth become infected.
 If left the infected tooth can create an abscess seriously damaging the jaw bone and surrounding tissue.
 To remove the tissue the dentist drills down until the nerve canal is exposed, and then removes the infected tissue, the area is then filled again to prevent future infection and then topped off with a crown.
 Root canal pain is typically heavily mitigated through the use of anesthetics and prescription drugs post-operation.
 Root canals are some of the fastest recovering surgeries requiring just a couple of days before all traces of pain are gone.